zmcdaniel/fewd-study-guide/javascript/javascript-closures.md

     }

     return printLocation;
-}
+};

-// At this juncture, the setLocation outer function has returned var myLocation = setLocation("Seattle");
+// At this juncture, the setLocation outer function has returned

+var myNewLocation = setNewLocation("Seattle");

-​// The closure (printLocation) is called here after the outer function has returned above​ ​// Yet, the closure still has access to the outer function's variables and parameter​ myLocation(); // "You are in Seattle, Washington"
+// The closure (printLocation) is called here after the outer function has returned above​
+// Yet, the closure still has access to the outer function's variables and parameter​

+myNewLocation(); // "You are in Seattle, Washington"
 ```

 You see, `printLocation()` is *returned* inside the outer `setLocation()` function instead of being immediately called.
 The value of `currentLocation` is in the inner `printLocation()` function.